-FORUM: Observe a minute of silence.
-2025 Time of Remembrance and Reconciliation for those who lost their lives during WWII.
+FORUM: Remember the victims.2026 Time of Remembrance and Reconciliation for those who lost their lives during WWII.
 The Second World War had a profound impact on the international community, and established the conditions for the creation of the United Nations.
 This weekend marks the official remembrance of the tens of millions of civilians and soldiers who died during the War.
 Follow the conversations with the hashtags: #8may, #9may, #WWIIhistory, #MinuteofSilence, #TimeofRemembrance, #RemembranceDay, #VictoryDay, #VEday, #GreatPatrioticWar.

-EVENTS: On 8 and 9 May 2025; to mark the anniversary of the End of the Second World War, the United Nations invite the 193 member countries, non-governmental organizations, and individuals, to pay tribute to the victims of the war and participate to high-level talks.
-To observe the Eightieth anniversary of the end of the Second World War; A special solemn meeting will be held by the United Nations General Assembly.
-Read the concept note (A/RES/79/272) and Watch the United Nations General Assembly: 68th plenary meeting, 79th session!
+EVENTS: On 8 and 9 May 2026; to mark the anniversary of the End of the Second World War, the United Nations invite the 193 member countries, non-governmental organizations, and individuals, to pay tribute to the victims of the war and participate to high-level talks.
+To observe the 81st anniversary of the end of the Second World War, a special solemn meeting will be held by the United Nations General Assembly.
+Register to participate!

 PUBLICATIONS: Get and Read the Recommended books.